BasisZock/Velocity-Sign-Link/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the project and submit pull requests.
-For major changes, please open an issue first to discuss your ideas.
+For suggestions, please open an issue first to discuss your ideas.

 ## License